 Be sure to pay your respects to the dragon who sleeps under the castle…every single day of your trip!

-Disney’s Newport Bay Club Hotel finished a top-to-bottom refurbishment last year that resulted in it receiving an additional star in its rating.
-While we’ve yet to stay here, based on what we’ve seen, the hotel has improved dramatically, and it would currently be our higher-end pick for an on-site hotel.
+Disney’s Newport Bay Club Hotel recently finished a top-to-bottom refurbishment that resulted in it receiving an additional star in its rating.
+The hotel has improved dramatically, and it would currently be our higher-end pick for an on-site hotel.
 (We love Sequoia Lodge, but Newport’s updated rooms look nicer.)

 During Mickey’s Kiss Goodnight, Mickey Mouse appears on the Main Street U.S.A.
 Train Station and waves guests goodnight and recites a few lines.
 This occurs approximately 10 minutes after Disney Illuminations finishes, and recurs sporadically thereafter in about 10-15 minute intervals.